pharaohmak/Opensea-NFT-Collections/README.md

 yarn start
 ```
 5. Open the web application in your preferred web browser to view the NFT listing web app.

+## Technologies Used

+- ReactJS: The web application is built using ReactJS, a popular JavaScript library for building user interfaces.
+- ThirdWeb: ThirdWeb is a library that provides integration with Web3 and MetaMask for interacting with the Ethereum blockchain.
+- OpenSea API: The web application uses OpenSea API to fetch NFT data and images.
+- CSS: Cascading Style Sheets (CSS3) are used for styling the web application, including layout, colors, fonts, and animations.
+- State management: A state management library, such as Redux or MobX, can be used for managing the state of the web application and handling user interactions.

 ## Contributing